oschonrock/hibp/BUILD-Windows.md

 Also refer to BUILD-linux.md for patching libstdc++ haven't worked out the exact commands for Windows.
-But this is only important for hibp_sort, which is mostly deprecated
+But this is only important for hibp-sort, which is mostly deprecated

 ## clang